-To Adjust the Seats Forward and Rearward: Lift the lever under the left front of the seat.
+To Adjust the Seat's Forward and Rearward: Lift the lever under the left front of the seat.
 Slide the seat to where you want it.
 Then release the lever and try to move the seat with your body to make sure the seat is locked into place.

-To Raise or Lower the Front of the Seats: To tilt the entire seat, lift the lever under the right front of the seat, and lean forward or backward.
+To Raise or Lower the Front of the Seat: Lift the right lever and lean forward or backward.

-Six-Way Power Seat (Option)
+Six-Way Power Seat (OPTION)